ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 analyzers (such as Pyup Safety or Bandit), to automatically detect and remediate security vulnerabilities in Python packages and dependencies.

-**We must continuously monitor and assess the project's security.**
+**Continuously monitor and assess the project's security.**
 Integrate security testing into the development life cycle using continuous integration and deployment (CI/CD) pipelines to catch potential vulnerabilities before they reach production systems.

 .. note::
    ACE uses a tool across Ansys TFS to track vulnerabilities.
-   We could use the same but dedicated to the PyAnsys open source environment.
+   The same tool could be used, but dedicated to the PyAnsys open source environment.
    This means using the tool in an environment isolated from the Ansys Azure codebase.

 As a first step, these security tools are planned to be used within the `metapackage`_.